Tyxiang/http-ssd-service/README.md

-# HTTP Object
+# HTTP Semi-Structured Data Service

-A universal service.
-You can set it to any service you need by the http interface.
+> http-ssd-service

+A universal http service, its interface definition is also completed through the HTTP.

 ## 1. Features

 - Designed for quickly build micro service;
 - Run first, and then decide what it is;
+- Do everything through the http interface, including interface definition;
+- Define data structure with semi-structured data, like json, yaml, xml, etc;
+- Use standard http methods (POST/GET/PUT/DELETE) to access data;
+- Access rules follow [HTTP Data Access Rule][r];
+- Use lua script described interaction between data;
 - Help the front and back ends to be truly separated;
 - Front-end definition service;
-- Do everything through the http interface, including: config/attribut/persistence/log, etc;
-- Define attributes with semi-structured data, like json, yaml, xml, etc;
-- Use standard http methods (POST/GET/PUT/DELETE, etc.) as object methods;
-- The http interface follow [HTTP Data Access Rule][r];
-- Drive method by Lua script;
 - Developed in Golang, small, high concurrency and no dependence;

 ## 2. Quick Start